 Instead of just sitting next to a fan blowing hot air, try turning it into a little homemade air conditioner.
 Place a bowl of ice or frozen water bottles in front of the fan to cool the air down.

 This sounds obvious, but it is amazing how staying hydrated with a freezing glass of water or other cool beverage helps to cool your body’s core temperature.
-You can even get creative by mixing up your own fruit juice recipes, freeze cordials with chopped fruit in plastic throw-away cups.
-Or freeze cordials in ice cube trays to include in your beverages.
+You can even get creative by mixing up your own fruit juice recipes, freeze berries and refreshing herbs in ice cube trays to include in your beverages.

 Many public locations such as libraries are air-conditioned, offering a nice place to cool off for free.
 Or if reading is not your thing – consider heading to the local shopping centre and enjoy window shopping in the nice, cool air.
 Cinemas and local museums are also usually air-conditioned and can be enjoyed at a minimal price whilst entertaining the family at the same time.